trip5/Matrix-Fonts/README.md

 I've updated the font files to contain the same characters as the 8-series.
 A lot of accented characters in the non-X fonts were pushed below the baseline to make them look slightly less terrible.

+Cyrillic will be added to this set... soonish.

 ### MatrixChunky6
 Everything big and blocky